vanzasetia/vanzasetia.site/README.md

 You can configure the `start` and `build` commands by looking at the Eleventy documentation—[Command Line Usage — Eleventy](https://www.11ty.dev/docs/usage/).

-The `clean` command is used to remove the `_site` and `_webmentioncache` folders.
+The `clean` command is used to remove the `_site` folder.
 This can be useful if you have a duplication issue or you want to get a new and fresh build version.
 You can change the command by adding or removing more folders to delete.
 The full documentation is available on GitHub—[isaacs/rimraf: A `rm -rf` util for nodejs](https://github.com/isaacs/rimraf).

 The `check-links` command is used to check internal navigation links such as the links inside the table of contents.
 You must run the `start` or the `build` command first before running this command—to generate the `_site` folder.
 The documentation—[Check HTML links | Rocket](https://rocket.modern-web.dev/tools/check-html-links/overview/).